shohan4556/shohan4556/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Ulka Games Ltd.
-- 🌱 I’m currently learning Python, Flask, Javascript, React.
+- 🌱 I’m currently learning Full Stack Javascript.
 - 👯 I’m looking to collaborate on a Local Startup project.
 - 🤔 I’m looking for help with Content writing.
 - 💬 Ask me about Idea, Startup, Strategy, Growth Hacking.